 The responsibility for ensuring that the components used meet the legal and QS requirements, as well as the responsibility for the production of the feed, lies with the producing agricultural company.
-This counts as an onfarm mixer and must participate in feed monitoring.
-Companies that only purchase ready-mixed feed within a cooperation and do not use any primary products do not count as on-farm mixers.
+Companies that only purchase ready-mixed feed within a co-operative and do not use any primary products are not counted as onfarm mixers, but they do take part in feed monitoring.